ajonischkies/FileManagementService/readme.md

 ## Improvements

 The unit test coverage leaves some to be desired, and ideally I would mock internal MongoDB interfaces to provide a context test layer, as well as add unit tests for the controllers (or use a Postman collection).
 I might move Automapper to the business layer to allow for logic utilizing multiple DTO models, which could be useful with more integrations or usertypes.
 It lacks authentication/authorization, so whatever desired provider could be added as well.
 It'd be simple to add a delete link to the file summaries as well, but I chose to omit it for now, as such functionality will likely not be available to all users.

+Other possible changes are file sizes and efficiency.
+BSON maximum document size is 16 MB, and this can be plausibly exceeded especially with large images or high-res PDFs.
+Compressing the files, and creating logic for split documents for larger ones, would allow files of any size to be stored, limited only by transport, scalability, and associated configuration.
+For now, they're left as byte arrays.'